 Let’s look at research presented at the PlugIn 2010 conference by Mr. T. Anegawa of TEPCO (Tokyo Electric Power Company).
 He showed the response of electric car drivers in Japan when the CHAdeMO network was first rolled out in 2008.

 This image was derived from Anegawa-san's presentation, and reminds us the desired charging rate depends on the driving scenario we’re in.
 In some cases a slow charge speed is alright (long term airport parking could take several days for the recharge), in other cases a medium charge speed is okay, and in certain circumstances (like Road Trips) the charging speed has to be as fast as possible.
-See What charging rate do we need?
-“As fast as possible” isn’t always what’s needed
+See What electric car charging rate do we need at home, at the office, on road trips, at airports, or elsewhere?

 Typically drivers travel 40 miles or less per day.
 This means the number of trips requiring greater range are rare, for most people.
 Of course certain individuals have greater needs, or lesser, we're talking about the average driver.